 A plate of Pak Thole’s signature fried rice, Nasi Goreng Warna-Warni, comes in three shades: red, green, and black.
 Dished up using natural ingredients—beetroot for red, choy sum for green, and squid ink for black—his offbeat fried rice is garnished with anchovy flakes instead of the standard-fare fried shallots.

-Accompanying it is an egg option, sunny side up or omelette, and a generous portion of rice crackers.
+Accompanying it is an egg option, sunny side up or omelette, and a generous portion of crackers.
 The combination makes for a lightly flavoured savoury fare, so for those looking to add a bit of classic sweetness to their fried rice, be sure to request for Pak Thole’s delish gila turf (a mix of sweet soy sauce, stir-fried vegetables, chicken sausage, and meatball).

 When the sky is clear, curious eaters will find themselves among neighbourhood regulars lining up for the unique meal.
 And for once, the colourful plastic stools of a street food stall aren’t arbitrary mismatching but a hint to the signatures of Pak Thole.